-- 132. The YPLA will support qualifications which enable learners, where appropriate, to study at a higher level than level 3.
-This is in line with the 14-19 Education and Skills White Paper. - 133.
-Section 105 of the Education Act 2005 gives governing bodies of maintained schools in England (and Wales) the power to arrange the provision of Higher Education (HE) for pupils in the school. - 134.
-Providers can deliver limited amounts of prescribed HE as part of a full-time level 3 programme for an individual 16-to 18-year-old learner, and the YPLA will fund that HE learning aim, subject to the following conditions. - The HE provision must fall within either paragraph 1(g) or 1(h) of Schedule 6 to the Education Reform Act 1988.
-This provision includes vocational courses at levels 4 and 5, modules of first degrees and components of Higher National Diplomas (HNDs) (but not the full award of degrees or HNDs). - The HE provision must be a small part of the provision, typically instead of an AS-level and the young person must be enrolled on a full level 3 programme including the HE provision. - Providers must substitute higher-level and more stretching provision in place of courses and qualifications that learners might otherwise pursue.
-Providers must not deliver HE as additionality to 16- to 18year-old learners' programmes.
-For example, a learner who would normally take five AS- levels in an academic year could take four

-AS- levels and an HE course, but not five AS- levels and an HE course.
+- 129. The EFA will support qualifications which enable learners on level 3 programmes, where appropriate, to study at a higher level than level 3. - 130.
+Section 105 of the Education Act 2005 gives governing bodies of maintained schools in England (and Wales) the power to arrange the provision of Higher Education (HE) for pupils in the school. - 131.
+Providers can deliver limited amounts of prescribed HE as part of a full time level 3 programme for an individual 16-to 18-year-old learner, and the EFA will fund that HE learning aim, subject to the following conditions. - a.
+The HE provision must fall within either paragraph 1(g) or 1(h) of Schedule 6 to the Education Reform Act 1988.
+This provision includes vocational courses at levels 4 and 5, modules of first degrees and components of Higher National Diplomas (HNDs) (but not the full award of degrees or HNDs). - b.
+The HE provision must fall within either paragraph 1(g) or 1(h) of Schedule 6 to the Education Reform Act 1988.
+This provision includes vocational courses at levels 4 and 5, modules of first degrees and components of Higher National Diplomas (HNDs) (but not the full award of degrees or HNDs). - c.
+The HE provision must be a small part of the provision, typically instead of an AS-level and the young person must be enrolled on a full level 3 programme including the HE provision. - d.
+Providers must substitute higher-level and more stretching provision in place of courses and qualifications that learners might otherwise pursue.
+Providers must not deliver HE as additionality to 16- to 18-year-old learners' programmes.
+For example, a learner who would normally take five AS- levels in an academic year could take four AS levels and an HE course, but not five AS levels and an HE course. - e.
+The provision must involve an appropriate amount of teaching or appropriate distance learning; it would not be acceptable for HE provision to be undertaken purely as private study. - f.
+Where distance or online learning is involved, there must be no charge to the pupil for course materials, supporting books, access to IT and similar activities or matters. - g.
+An HE course will not be funded in addition to the cap of 1.56 SLN.

-- The provision must involve an appropriate amount of teaching or appropriate distance learning; it would not be acceptable for HE provision to be undertaken purely as private study. - Where distance or online learning is involved, there must be no charge to the pupil for course materials, supporting books, access to IT and similar activities or matters. - An HE course will not be funded in addition to the cap of 1.56 SLN. - One way in which this ability to offer HE qualifications might be used is by learners doing an Open University (OU) module as part of the Young Applicants in Schools and Colleges Scheme (YASS) of the OU, but other courses at higher levels may be involved. - OU modules will be funded at the same rate as an AS/A2 qualification; a 60-point course will attract a full AS/A2 funding rate, while 30-point and 10-point courses will be funded at one-half and one-sixth of the AS/A2 funding rate respectively. - School sixth forms will be required to record individual qualifications data as part of the School Census.
-Nine codes have been set up in the Qualification Accreditation Number (QAN) web services to allow schools to record YASS qualifications. - Other than in these circumstances, the YPLA will not fund HE in schools, or anything which is funded by the Higher Education Funding Council for England (HEFCE).
+- h.
+One way in which this ability to offer HE qualifications might be used is by learners doing an Open University (OU) module as part of the Young Applicants in Schools and Colleges Scheme (YASS) of the OU, but other courses at higher levels may be involved. - OU modules will be funded at the same rate as an AS/A2 qualification: a 60 point course will attract a full AS/A2 funding rate, while 30 point and 10 point courses will be funded at one-half and one-sixth of the AS/A2 funding rate respectively. - j.
+School sixth forms will be required to record individual qualifications data as part of the school census.
+Nine codes have been set up in the Qualification Accreditation Number (QAN) web services to allow schools to record YASS qualifications. - k.
+Other than in these circumstances, the EFA will not fund HE in schools, or anything which is funded by the Higher Education Funding Council for England (HEFCE).